zquintana/MvUnit/README.md

 ### Example Implementation

-The following is taken from the `mvunit.mv` module file, assume that mvunitlib.mv has already been included in the file.
+The following is taken from the `mvunit.mv` module file.
+Assume that mvunitlib.mv has already been included in the file.

 ~~~xml
 ...